delandtj/minio/cmd/gateway/zerostor/README.md

 0-stor provide metadata using `ETCD` and `Badger`, but this gateway doesn't use them because they don't have directory-like behavior.

+Metadata will be encrypted with AES encryption if user provide private key through `MINIO_ZEROSTOR_META_PRIVKEY` environment variable.
+What specific AES algorithm is used, depends on the given key size:
+- 16 bytes: AES_128
+- 24 bytes: AES_192
+- 32 bytes: AES_256

 ## Bucket Management